 In a water supply system, all water lines; including potable and non-potable water lines, are cross-connected at some points.
 These cross-connections are at a higher risk of water contamination if backflow problems take place.
 During a backflow, water intended for irrigation or other usages can reverse its flow and get mixed with clean water, turning drinking water into potentially unhealthy and unsafe for consumption.

 However, in residential plumbing, the fluctuation in the water pressure can cause dirty water from the pool, sinks, and washing machines to flow back into the main water line and contaminate the entire water supply source within the house.

 Typical backflow situations are:

-- Backsiphonage: When the water pressure on the supply end reduces or stops, a negative pressure is formed, making the water flowing forward to gush back to the water supply source.
-This kind of backflow can occur due to water main break or excessive usage of water.
+- Backsiphonage: When the water pressure on the supply end reduces or stops, a negative pressure is formed, making the water flow forward to gush back to the water supply source.
+This kind of backflow can occur due to a water main break or excessive usage of water.

 - Backpressure: This type of backflow is created due to a sudden rise in the pressure of the water flowing downstream compared to supply pressure.
 When that happens, the water flowing downwards gets mixed with potable water lines.

 When it comes to safeguarding your clean water, take a few minutes to check if there is a potential backflow situation in the water lines.
 A professional plumber can help you find out the possibilities of backflow and fix it before it further pollutes your main water lines.
 However, modern water fixtures like sinks, showers, and faucets are designed to prevent backflow from happening.
 There is no problem with being extra cautious in preventing a future backflow problem.

 Here’s how to prevent backflow problems at your house.
 Many of these techniques should be done by a licensed plumber.